SeyunJang/Readme/Paprika_Outlook.md

     2. Select `My add-ins`
     3. In the Custom Addins section, select Add a custom add-in, then choose `Add from file`
     4. Upload `manifest*.xml` file corresponding to desired environment.
 This is specified in [Prerequisites](#prerequisites).

-    For details, please refer to [Using add-ins in Outlook on the web](https://support.microsoft.com/en-us/office/using-add-ins-in-outlook-on-the-web-8f2ce816-5df4-44a5-958c-f7f9d6dabdce)